 In terms of accuracy, most studies prompt clinicians for a single diagnosis that is marked as correct or incorrect.
-Accuracy is easier to ‘mark’ for a single diagnosis, but it is less naturalistic to how clinicians may consider competing diagnoses in their everyday practice.
+However, clinicians may consider multiple possible diagnoses in their everyday practice.
 Hence, 24 studies (30%) allowed participants to record multiple differentials in their diagnosis.
-An issue here is that accuracy then tends to be operationalised by looking at if a correct diagnosis is included in this set of multiple differentials.
-This means that clinicians are more likely to correct with more differentials and this method ignores how clinicians weigh up competing differentials.
+This complicates scoring of accuracy and confidence: If accuracy is operationalised as whether a correct diagnosis is included in this set of multiple differentials, clinicians are more likely to correct with more differentials, and it may remain unclear how clinicians weigh up competing differentials.
 Hence, measures of how calibrated confidence judgements are to true diagnostic accuracy are heavily contingent on how diagnoses are recorded.
 This then has a bearing on how reliable findings on overconfidence/underconfidence are.